solentenglish/quartz/content/Solent English/List of IELTS essays.md

 Some people believe that the best way to improve road safety is to raise the minimum age for driving cars and motorcycles.
 To what extent do you agree or disagree?

 You have noticed some students from your college engaging in a dangerous activity outside the college grounds.

 Write a letter to the principal of your college.
+In your letter:

+- describe what the activity is
+- explain why you think it is dangerous
+- suggest what can be done to address the situation